 While LCL dynamics do deal with discrete objects (like combinators), the meaning of these objects is not inherent in the symbols themselves.
 This is by design because LCL theories are intended to show how meaning, as cognitive scientists talk about it, might arise from lower-level dynamics.
 Cognitive symbols like True arise from the sub-symbolic structures that True gets mapped to and the way these structures interact with other representations.
 This emphasis on sub-symbolic dynamics draws in part on connectionism, but also on theories that pre-date modern connectionism.
-Hofstadter (1985), for example, stresses the active nature of symbolic representations (also Hofstadter, 1980, 2008).
-He contrasts himself with Newell & Simon, for whom symbols are "just" the objects that get manipulated.
+Hofstadter (1985), for example, stresses the active nature of symbolic representations, which are "active, autonomous agents" (also Hofstadter 1980, 2008).
+He contrasts himself with Newell & Simon, for whom symbols are just "lifeless, dead, passive objects" objects that get manipulated.
 For Hofstadter, symbols are the objects that participate in the manipulating: